12casper3/temporary/README.md

 ## Stakeholders Analysis
 To get a feeling about everyone who is involved in the Phaser project, all the stakeholders will be listed and explained below.
+After that they will be combined into a [Power-Interest grid](#power-interest-grid).

 ### Donators
 The project has a [Patreon](https://www.patreon.com/photonstorm) page via which supporters can pledge a monthly contribution.